zpkg/blend-go-sdk/README.md

 The general philosophy is to provide loosely coupled libraries that can be composed as a suite of tools, vs. a `do it all` framework.

+# Requirements

+This repository requires golang version 1.13+ to be installed.

+To run tests, it is required that you have Docker installed, with docker-compose, or have postgres running locally.

 # Addtional CLI Tools

 We also provide the following CLI tools to help with development that leverage some of these packages: